Managing Available Database and File-based Libraries

 -

-The entities returned - Components or Footprints - depends on the chosen scope, defined using the Search in field in the File Libraries Search dialog.
+The entities returned, Components or Footprints, depend on the chosen scope, defined using the Search in field in the File Libraries Search dialog.

 -

 When searching components, only source schematic libraries - available, or along a defined search path - will be interrogated.
-When searching footprints, only PCB libraries will be interrogated.
+Only PCB libraries will be interrogated when searching footprints.

 -